UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson09/assignment.rst.txt

    There is already
    an example in lesson 5, but build on this example.
 Try to add useful features based on your experience of the Python techniques you have learned.
+   It may not be obvious what to add, but think what would be useful when developing.

 #.
 HP Norton keeps pictures of all their furniture in jpg files that are stored
    on their file server.
 They have a very crude program that starts by discovering all directories on the server and then looking in each of those